useful64/install-mali-utgard/README.md

 ```
 ### Notes

-This is tested with armbian (focal) on rock64
+This is tested with armbian (focal) and linux kernel 5.7 on rock64